busyboredom/acceptxmr/README.md

-# `AcceptXMR`: A Library for Accepting Monero
+# `AcceptXMR`: An Embedded Monero Payment Processor

-This library aims to provide a simple, reliable, and efficient means to track monero payments.
+This library aims to provide a simple, reliable, and efficient means to track monero payments in your application.

 To track payments, the `PaymentGateway` generates subaddresses using your private view key and public spend key.
 It then watches for monero sent to that subaddress using a monero daemon of your